willhk10/BasicCAD/README.md

 ## ***Description***

 This part was really easy to make.
 I remembered exactly how to do it from last year, so it only took about 20 minutes.
 However, when I dimensioned the distances of the rectangles, I used the wrong pieces of the rectangles and I only noticed this when I got to the assembly.
+I accidentally dimensioned the centerline to the middle of the rectangle rather than the side of it.

 ---
 # [Tire](https://cvilleschools.onshape.com/documents/38021a99b790bc8086a8d479/w/79e3e6747ae8a860df2d6428/e/364541b5f4b31d74922dffb3)